 What do do if you make a mistake

-"Keep a few pointed Q Tips - I like the ones from Muji - and micellar water for tidy ups," advises Ruby.
+"Keep a few pointed Q Tips (I like the ones from Muji) and the best micellar water (opens in new tab) for tidy-ups," advises Ruby.
 "Or you can tidy up the edges with concealer and a fine brush."